 An episode in a series where snow and cold are the order of the day, as opposed to the normal setting.

 This may be an episode that acknowledges that the setting normally has winter, even if all the scenes are shot inside.
-Or perhaps there's a freak snowstorm in a setting that normally doesn't have cold weather.
-In some cases, the cast travels to a cold area specifically to enjoy winter activities.
+Or perhaps there's a freak snowstorm in a setting that normally doesn't have cold weather, making it a Big Storm Episode.
+In some cases, the cast travels to a cold area specifically to enjoy winter activities, a cold counterpart to the Beach Episode.

 - In the Warrior Cats series, usually 1-2 books in each story arc take place in winter, and oddly enough they seem to have the biggest events happen in them.
 The fact that it's winter becomes plot-relevant as well, as winter makes it more difficult for the Clans to hunt and usually causes an outbreak of sickness, and the weather occasionally causes events to occur (such as a cat falling through the ice - which leads to a death once and a forbidden romance another time - or the thaw causing floods).